abhaynayar/obsidian/notes/web.md

 - When hosting a site as an S3 bucket, the bucket name must match the domain name

 #### CRLF Injection / HTTP Response Splitting
-- Send a requests such that the response reflects into the headers and inject a CRLF.
+- Send a requests such that the response reflects into the headers
+- Inject a CRLF to make the browser think that the response contains your header

 #### Subdomain takeovers
 ```